magepages/mpdocs/docs/reports-pro/index.md

 ![sales by customer group](https://i.imgur.com/5VxvGxW.png)

 This section shows the groups of customers that have purchased and the number shown on the chart helps the store owner to easily see which group of customers buy the most.
-From that, they can make useful marketing strategies improve the revenues for stores.
+From that, they can make useful marketing strategies to improve the revenues for stores.

 #### Customers